Details of the Passing Scores of COMPASS

 but may not be enough for Algebra course placement in some others (http://www.terra.edu/uploadedFiles/Terra_Site/Academics/Tech_Prep/What_is_Tech_Prep/COMPASS%20Scores

 How to Prepare for COMPASS

-As we have seen, "How to pass COMPASS test?" is not a relevant question in the context of COMPASS testing; however, that does not rule out the need for preparation.
+As we have seen, passing is not a relevant topic in the context of COMPASS testing; however, that does not rule out the need for preparation.
 Apart from learning about the test pattern, contents, and questions asked, you also need to practice a lot for taking the test.
 In addition, it is often recommended that you start your preparation with a pre-test to understand about your own strong and weak areas.
 With plenty of prep programs, materials, and online stuff available for test preparation, you are at liberty to choose different options for preparing for the test.
 However, it is wise to choose the best option/options that befit your requirements, and budgetary and time constraints, if any.
-Many community colleges and other educational institutions who conduct COMPASS testing also offer prep programs and COMPASS prep resources that might be useful.
+Many community colleges and other educational institutions who conduct this test also offer prep programs and COMPASS prep resources that might be useful.
 However, you may also check with your institution for suitable prep options.

-Thus, though the question, "How to pass COMPASS test?" may not be applicable to COMPASS testing, how to do well in the test is something you should focus on, if attempting to attain college education in the US.
+Thus, obtaining passing scores may not be applicable to COMPASS testing, although you should focus on performance, if attempting for college education in the US.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for